camunda/camunda-docs-manual/content/user-guide/spring-framework-integration/expressions.md

   The `SpringProcessApplicationElResolver` class is automatically detected if the `camunda-engine-spring` module is included as a library of the process application, not as a global library.
 {{< /note >}}

-# Using Spring Beans in Scripting
+# Using Spring Beans in scripting

 When using `ProcessEngineFactoryBean`, all Spring beans are accessible in Groovy, JavaScript, and Jython.
 For example, the `ScriptTaskTest-applicationContext.xml` exposes the bean 'testbean':